Focus in Sociocultural Anthropology

 Most of our recommended upper-level courses for a focus in sociocultural anthropology are anthropology social science (SSc) credits.

-Topics covered in ANT219H5 may include:
+Topics covered in ANT363H5 may include:

-• surveillance
+• Evangelicalism

-• witchcraft
+• Neo-paganism

-• conspiracy
+• Extra-terrestrials

 Teaching and Research Specialties

-• Inter-relations between the environment, religion, and science
+• religion, magic, witchcraft and science

-• Neoliberalism and globalization
+• environment and infrastructure

-Virtual Showcase Information Sessions:
+Virtual Showcase Information Sessions

 A brief overview of Sociocultural / Legal / Political Anthropology at UTM presented by Dr. Steven Dorland (2:01)